nntk072/Scala_Database_Processing/Assignment-example-outputs.md

 - There should be `728103` lines in the raw text collection of the English articles.
 - There should be `714745` lines in the raw text collection of the Finnish articles.
-- Your numbers might not be exactly the same as given below but should give an indication on whether you have understood the word cleaning task in the way the task creator intended:
+- Your numbers might not be exactly the same as given below but they should give an indication on whether you have understood the word cleaning task in the way the task creator intended:
     - A total of `2423149` words were found from after cleaning from the English articles.
 From these `114698` were distinct words.
     - A total of `1394751` words were found from after cleaning from the Finnish articles.
 From these `241146` were distinct words.
     - The number of distinct words indicate that a lot "made-up" words are included in the count.
 However, in this task any further cleaning is not necessary.